In the heart of Midtown Detroit, you can find one of the most impressive collections of paintings in the United States.

-The museum was greatly expanded during a construction project in the early 21st century and now covers an area of 61,100 square meters (658,000 square feet).
+The museum moved to a new building in Detroit and was greatly expanded during a construction project in the early 21st century.
+It now covers an area of 61,100 square meters (658,000 square feet).

 The DIA is rated as one of the best museums in the United States and is visited by hundreds of thousands of people every year.

 In this article, you’ll discover some of the most famous paintings at the Detroit Institute of Arts, artworks that you simply can’t miss during your visit.

 1. Saint Jerome in His Study – Jan van Eyck (workshop)